Mandapa Rishi

-Mandapa Rishi (Sanskrit: मण्डप ऋषि) was a sage in the Vedic tradition of the Indian subcontinent during early Kali Yuga.
-He was a notable devotee of Lord Shiva.
+Mandapa Rishi (Sanskrit: मण्डप ऋषि) was a Hindu sage.
+He was a notable devotee of Shiva.
 According to legend, it is said that Mandapa was the first devotee in the Kali Yuga who started Parthiva Shivalinga Puja.
-He is considered to be the founder of the popular tradition Parthiva Shivlinga Puja in Kali Yuga.
-He was the son the sage Kushmanda.
+He is considered to be the founder of the popular tradition Parthiva Shivlinga Puja in the Kali Yuga.
+He was the son of the sage Kushmanda.

+Early life

+According to legend, Mandapa in his childhood used to make Shivalinga of sand on his palm and worship and anoint it throughout the month of Sawan.
+It is said that Shiva was very pleased with the devotion of the child Mandapa towards him.
+Then Shiva asked him for a boon.
+In response, the child Mandapa without getting distracted, asked for devotion towards Shiva and Parvati instead of asking for wealth and property.